New default alt

 AKDN / Sandra Calligaro

-We have also established 35 Livestock Development Centres (LDCs), 80 percent of which are now fully privatised.
-These LDCs and 140 associated Livestock Development Field Units have provided access to animal health services for more than 1.2 million people.
+We have also established Livestock Development Centres and associated Livestock Development Field Units, which have provided access to animal health services for more than 1.2 million people.
 Livestock farmers in target areas have reported a 65 percent reduction in animal mortality and morbidity, and farmers reported a 35-40 percent increase in milk and meat production and 25 percent increase in herd size.